 - Special Enrollment for Individuals who lose coverage under Medicaid or a State Children's Health Insurance Program (CHIP): Effective April 1, 2009, if you did not enroll your dependent(s) in the Welfare Fund when first eligible, you may enroll your dependents if they have coverage through Medicaid or a State Children's Health Insurance Program (CHIP) and lose eligibility for that coverage. - If you are declining enrollment for yourself or your dependents (including your spouse) because of other health insurance or group health plan coverage, you may be able to enroll yourself and your dependents in this plan if you or your dependents lose eligibility for that other coverage (or if the employer stops contributing toward your or your dependents' other coverage).
 However, you must request enrollment within 30 days after your or your dependents' other coverage ends (or after the employer stops contributing toward the other coverage).
-In addition, if you have a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents.
+In addition, if you have a new dependent as a result of marriage, birth, adoption, or placement for adoption, you must request enrollment within 30 days after the marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents.
 However, you must request enrollment within 30 days after the marriage, birth, adoption, or placement for adoption.